search

 Using Excel formulas in your Shopify worksheets

-Just like you would in Excel, you can use formulas to set a cell’s value.
+Just like you would in Excel, you can use formulas to set a Shopify value in the spreadsheet.
 The cell’s value can then be synced to Shopify as it changes based on the inputs.
 One thing to keep in mind is that if a cell contains a formula, then its content will only sync from Mixtable to Shopify.
 The cell’s content will not be affected if the underlying data changes in Shopify.

 Exporting Shopify data to Excel xlsx file

+Got a question?
 We're here to help!
-Reach out to us directly at [email protected], and we'll get back to you promptly.
+Reach out at [email protected], and we'll get back to you promptly.